Ada-Developers-Academy/daily-curriculum/topic_resources/sinatra-practice.md

 ```

 This will install the gems listed within our Gemfile

-Don't worry about the Gemfile, this part is still magic, we'll get into that in another lesson.

 #### Creating the app
 Next, we'll create our application class, create a `my_app.rb` file, from the Terminal: